 * FTSE 100 trades flat

 * Glaxo falls after fraud office opens criminal investigation

 * Smith & Nephew spikes on bid rumours, subsequently denied

 * Weir retreats after walking away from Metso

-LONDON, May 28 (Reuters) - British blue-chip shares traded flat on Wednesday, with GlaxoSmithKline lower after domestic authorities launched a criminal investigation into its commercial practices.
+LONDON, May 28 (Reuters) - British blue-chip shares traded flat on Wednesday, with GlaxoSmithKline a big faller after domestic authorities launched a criminal investigation into its commercial practices.

-The drug maker fell 1.4 percent on the fraud office probe which poses a new challenge for the firm, already facing claims of bribery in China and four other countries.
+The drugmaker fell 1.7 percent on the fraud office probe which poses a new challenge for the firm, already facing claims of bribery in China and four other countries.

-Engineering group Weir meanwhile retraced gains made earlier in the session after it abandoned efforts to acquire rival Metso when the Finnish company rejected a second, improved takeover bid.
+Engineering group Weir also retraced gains made earlier in the session - after it abandoned efforts to acquire rival Metso when the Finnish company rejected a second, improved takeover bid.

 "That might have opened Weir's hand in terms of its acquisitive nature.
 In other words, even if this Metso thing isn't going to happen, that's not to say they won't be looking elsewhere potentially," said Richard Hunter, head of equities at Hargreaves Lansdown.

 The FTSE 100 was down 1.38 points - flat in percentage terms - at 6,843.56 points by 1442 GMT.
 The index of British blue chips rose 0.4 percent on Tuesday, and is now just 0.7 percent shy of May's 2014 high.